Three sisters --- immovable power.. the magic number...the trinity. A solid bloc of womanhood where sisters can't help but become witches.

 But also it's a film for anyone who loves powerhouse acting: there's some malevolent depressive monologues so bitter they make Woody Allen's tepid INTERIORS--clearly a homage to this film--seem like one of his"earlier, funny ones."
 HANNAH is a better option but to me it's always seemed a little more Rohmer than Bergman-esque.
 Then again, I quote Max Von Sydow's role nonstop.
 "I do not sell my art by the yard!"

-Maurice Chevalier, nothing but a tailor, wins the instant approval of these three spinster aunts, who see the prince underneath his toad class.
-Seen above drawing him towards them via an alchemical spell, they've undertaken to cure their princess of her fainting condition, via sex of course, creating a knight riding to her dream rescue, "as he never did for us."
-Unlike the uncle stuffing the estate with night of the living dead bridge players and geriatric footmen turning the lavish mansion into an old folks home, they're lamenting their own lack of a husband, their exposure to time's ultraviolet rays, that which reduces once vibrant maidens quickly to withered flesh and spinster aunt bones.
-The uncle is keeping Ruggles and Loy prisoner in this vast cavernous place while waiting for the princess to be rescued, the three ladies woes about being marginalized on the fringe of the biological molten dam of forward rolling generational magma.
-But they have the power to help nieces in their love affairs (as opposed to the arranged marriages of the parents) through alchemical old maid energy, the sexual untapped sexual energy like one of Love's favorite accessories, fine wine.
+Maurice Chevalier, nothing but a tailor, wins the instant approval of these three spinster aunts, who recognize him as the prince they've been conjuring for their sex-starved princess niece.
+Seen above drawing him towards them via an alchemical spell, they've undertaken to cure their princess of her 'fainting' condition, creating a knight riding to her dream rescue, "as he never did for us."
+Unlike the uncle's stuffing of the estate with elderly dead bridge players, short and comic royal suitors, and geriatric footmen, they cherish and respect youth and vitality, lamenting their own lack of it, and of a husband, their royal blood perhaps dooming them to a life spent waiting for someone royal enough to woo them but too wan to do anything about it.
+The uncle is keeping his two randy charges--Charlie Ruggles and sexy Myrna Loy--prisoner in this vast cavernous place while waiting for the princess to be rescued first, and man, what a lure it is to want to find the princess a man ourselves so we can move in on Myrna.
+Meanwhile, the three ladies express woes at being marginalized on the fringe of the biological molten dam of forward rolling generational magma, but unlike their cranky brother, not so old they don't respect youth and want to help it with their alchemical old maid energy.

 But these ladies are too sexy to brook anything else.